Ivy Hall Elementary School

 Ivy Hall School has a team of instructional coaches comprised of a Math Coach, Literacy Coach, Language Development Coach, and Technology Coach as a means to support learning.
 Coaches meet weekly with teams and as needed with individual teachers.
 This includes the review of student data, best practices supporting students' mastery of learning targets, additional techniques for assessment of student learning to refine instruction, and collaborative planning for instruction, including intervention and extension.
 Our coaching model provides teams and teachers with opportunities for modeling, co-teaching, observation and collaboration around best practices.
 Coaches participate in extensive training and development and also meet weekly with the principal.

 Additional Achievement Data

 The state of Illinois requires schools to participate in the yearly state assessment for students in grades 3-8 for elementary districts.
 Until the 2014-15 school year, this state assessment was the Illinois Standards Achievement Test.
 This assessment included math and reading tests for all grades and additional science tests for students in grades 4 and 7.
 Illinois became a PARCC state (Partnership for the Assessment of Readiness for College and Career) and implemented this test for the first during the 2014-15 school year.
-In order to prepare parents and teachers for the more rigorous expectations for the PARCC, Illinois changed the proficiency levels on the ISAT assessments.
+In 2019-2020 the PARCC assessment was changed to the Illinois Assessment of Readiness or IAR.
+In order to prepare parents and teachers for the more rigorous expectations for the PARCC/IAR, Illinois changed the proficiency levels on the ISAT assessments.
 You will notice a drop in scores across the entire state beginning in the 2012-13 school year.
 It is not appropriate to compare data before and after this change.

 IVY HALL ELEMENTARY SCHOOL - IAR/PARCC/ISA/ISAT DATA